ngnrsaa/qflex/README.md

 $ make && make run-tests && make install
 ```

-To disable tests based on `cirq`, use `./configure --disable-cirq_tests`
+To disable qFlex python interface, use `./configure --disable-pybind11`.
-instead.
 By default, qFlex is installed in `$HOME/local/`.
 To change the
 installation folder, use `./configure --prefix=/new/installation/folder/`.

 qFlex provides an experimental support for `OpenMP`.
 To activate `OpenMP`, run